deepmehtait/Movie-Teasers/README.md

-Android based application which helps to view and find currently ongoing movies near by.

 # Movie Teasers

 **Movie Teasers** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.